bunjopolo/Sauna-Monitor/README.md

 # Sauna-Monitor
-Development of an IOS app to remotely monitor the temperature and log activity of an outdoor sauna over a local network.
+Development of an IOS app to remotely monitor the temperature and log activity of an outdoor sauna over a local network using .NET Core.